-Surge Exploration Inc., ("Surge Exploration" or the "Company") was incorporated under the Company Act (British Columbia) on 19 June 1987 and continued to the jurisdiction of the Canada Business Corporation Act on 13 August 1997.
-The Company trades on the TSX Venture Exchange under symbol SUR.
+Surge Battery Metals Inc. (formerly Surge Exploration Inc.), ("Surge" or the "Company") was incorporated under the Company Act (British Columbia) on 19 June 1987 and continued to the jurisdiction of the Canada Business Corporation Act on 13 August 1997.
+The Company trades on the TSX Venture Exchange (the "Exchange") under symbol SUR.
 The Company is an exploration stage company engaged in the acquisition, exploration and development of mineral properties.